VoldeSec/NetEncryptor/README.md

 # NetEncryptor
 Encryptor of CSharp binary, raw shellcode and any strings with AES or XOR.
-Built for the combined usage of NetLoader to provide more obfuscation.
+Built for the combined usage of NetLoader to provide enchanced obfuscation.
 Default using AES encryption to encrypt CSharp binary using key "Passw0rd", salt "salt" and iv "iv".

 # Usage